 - For Transfer Students who have not completed the 30 hours of core courses, they will need to submit Official Test Scores.

 Proof of immunity to measles, mumps, and rubella

-- All students born after 1956 are required to provide proof of immunity to Rubeola (red measles) and Rubella (German measles)
+- All students including transfer and graduate students, born after 1956 are required to provide proof of immunity to Rubeola (red measles), Rubella (German measles), and Mumps (MMR).

-- This Immunization form must be returned to the Longest Student Health Center
+- This Immunization form must be uploaded here after being admitted.

 - Visit the Health Center for more information about Immunization Requirements